priyankarauthan/SpringBoot/README.md

 5. Bean Post-Processing (After Initialization)	BeanPostProcessor#postProcessAfterInitialization() runs.
 6. Bean is Ready to Use	The bean is fully initialized and available for use.
 7. Destruction	If the bean implements DisposableBean or has @PreDestroy, cleanup happens before destruction.

+## Q4-Dependency Injection in Spring Boot
+Ans- Dependency Injection (DI) is a design pattern where Spring Boot automatically provides the required dependencies (objects) instead of you manually creating them.

+## Q5- How Spring Manages Dependency Injection?
+@Component tells Spring to create and manage the object.
+@Autowired tells Spring to inject the required dependency automatically.
+Spring removes tight coupling and makes code more flexible and testable.